Communicate effectively with customers in Jira Service Management

 - Enter your response.
 Use the toolbar to format your text as needed.

 - If you want to use a dynamic component, click Insert variable.
-These variables, like Current User and Work item assignee, automatically fill in the relevant user’s name or other information depending on the context of each ticket.
+These variables, such as Current User and Work item assignee, automatically fill in the relevant user’s name or other information based on the context of each ticket.

 - When ready, click Create.

-You can access all of your canned responses and those created by your space admin by clicking Canned responses when commenting.
+You can access all your canned responses, including those created by your space admin, by clicking Canned responses when commenting.

 Learn more about variables in Atlassian Documentation.